Catholicism in English

-Our lessons are designed to encourage our learners through discussion, engaging texts which stimulate interest and developing their vocabulary and ability to express themselves in a variety of forms and for a variety of purposes.
-We explore poetry, contemporary and classic literature and also link to our sister subjects of Media and Film Studies through a wide ranging curriculum at KS3.
+Our lessons are designed to encourage our learners through discussion, the teaching of engaging texts which stimulate interest and the developing of pupil’s vocabulary and ability to express themselves in a variety of forms and for a variety of purposes.
+We explore poetry, contemporary and classic literature and also link to our sister subjects of Media and Film Studies through a wide-ranging curriculum at KS3 which celebrates diversity and increases a pupils knowledge and appreciation of the fact that every life matters.
 We encourage pupil’s creativity and independence, allowing them to become more resilient learners in preparation for the rigour of KS4.

 Head of Department Joe Were is the only Specialist Leader of Education for Secondary English in the city and has worked with schools across the Portsmouth area to raise attainment.
 He also co-chairs the Portsmouth Teaching School Alliance Secondary PEN Meetings and believes that every child the department have the pleasure of teaching learns to love literature through the dynamic and engaging lessons that the English department deliver everyday.